We ship to the EU, Northern Ireland and Norway

 Details

-Viola cornuta 'Arkwright Ruby' is an antique variety that is a favourite among gardeners for both its historical charm and ornamental beauty and will deliver a vibrant splash of colour in any garden.
-The rich, velvety ruby-red blooms grow to around 3 to 5cm (1 to 2 in) in diameter, they stand out with vivid golden eyes and petal edges.
+Viola cornuta 'Arkwright Ruby' is an antique variety that is a favourite among gardeners for both its historical charm and ornamental beauty.

+'Arkwright Ruby' will deliver a vibrant splash of colour in any garden.
+The rich, velvety ruby-red blooms are relatively large and grow to around 3 to 5cm (1 to 2in) in diameter, they stand out with vivid golden eyes and petal edges.
 Violas in general are low-maintenance and happy in most soil types.
-They’re incredibly versatile—perfect for borders, rockeries, under shrubs, or in pots, containers, and hanging baskets.
+They have long stems and a long flowering season and are incredibly hardy and very versatile.
+Perfect for borders, rockeries, under shrubs, or in pots, containers, and hanging baskets.
 They're also excellent for adding colour to partially shaded spots, and many varieties, including this one, will gently self-seed and spread over time.

 Cultivation: